Take 30 minutes to see how Redo can help you retain more revenue through a more cohesive post-purchase experience for your buyers.

 Your exchange rate is not just an operational number.
 It is a proxy for post-purchase trust.

-How to calculate it: Divide the number of returns resolved as exchanges by total returns processed in a given period.
-If 40 out of 200 monthly returns become exchanges, your exchange rate is 20%.
-Industry benchmarks vary by category, apparel typically runs higher than electronics or home goods, but most brands with no active exchange incentives sit well below 30%.
+How to calculate it.
+Divide the number of returns resolved as exchanges by total returns processed in a given period.
+If 40 out of 200 monthly returns become exchanges, your exchange rate is 20 percent.
+Industry benchmarks vary by category, with apparel typically running higher than electronics or home goods, but most brands with no active exchange incentives sit well below 30 percent.

-Why it matters for margin: A refund costs you the product and the revenue.
+Why it matters for margin.
+A refund costs you the product and the revenue.
 An exchange costs you the product but keeps the revenue.
-For a brand processing 500 returns per month at an average order value of $85, moving the exchange rate from 15% to 35% generates roughly $8,500 in retained revenue every single month.
+According to Shopify Enterprise's 2025 returns benchmark, the cost of processing a single return runs $15 to $30 or more once labor, shipping, and inventory write-downs are factored in.
+For a brand processing 500 returns per month at an average order value of $85, moving the exchange rate from 15 percent to 35 percent generates roughly $8,500 in retained revenue every single month.
 That is not a marketing number; that is recovered margin that was already spent acquiring the customer.

 A common frustration we hear from luxury home decor brands: their previous return platform functioned like a refund machine with no incentive for exchanges.
 The flow was built to process returns quickly, not to retain revenue.
 Every customer arrived at the same endpoint: a refund.

 This is by design for most legacy return tools.
 They were built around the lowest-friction outcome for the operations team.
 But lowest-friction for ops and lowest-cost for the business are not the same thing.
-Several patterns consistently push customers toward refunds even when they might have accepted an exchange:
+A few specific portal patterns consistently push customers toward refunds even when they might have accepted an exchange.

 What separates a well-designed exchange flow from a refund machine is intent: the return portal treats the return moment as a sales opportunity, not a cost center.
-Redo's AI recommendations and incentives actively steer customers toward exchanges over refunds.
-For brands that have implemented them, exchange rates have increased by approximately 30% compared to their previous returns tool.
+Redo's returns platform uses AI-powered recommendations and configurable incentives to actively steer customers toward exchanges over refunds.
+For brands that have implemented them, exchange rates have increased by approximately 30 percent compared to their previous returns tool.
+The deeper playbook on engineering this transition is covered in our cornerstone guide on turning returns into exchanges.

 One of the most effective tools for boosting your ecommerce exchange rate is the exchange bonus: additional store credit offered to customers who choose an exchange over a refund.
 A $10 bonus on a $90 return tells the customer they get $100 toward something new instead of $90 back.
 It works.
 When tested, exchange bonuses consistently lift exchange rates.
 The problem surfaces when they are implemented without proper margin controls.

-Here is the scenario that was leaking margin for multiple merchants: a customer is offered a $10 bonus to exchange, starts the exchange flow, but does not end up spending that bonus — either they cannot find the right product or they abandon the flow partway through.
-Under older return platform logic, that $10 bonus would carry over and be issued as standalone store credit.
+Here is the scenario that was leaking margin for multiple merchants.
+A customer is offered a $10 bonus to exchange, starts the exchange flow, but does not end up spending that bonus, either because they cannot find the right product or because they abandon the flow partway through.
+Under older return-platform logic, that $10 bonus would carry over and be issued as standalone store credit.
 The merchant paid the incentive without getting the exchange.

-This was the exact pain that drove the shipping of a new feature.
-When a customer has a $100 item plus a $10 exchange bonus but only spends $100 on their exchange, the $10 bonus is now voided rather than issued as additional store credit.
+Redo's exchange bonus logic now closes that gap.
+When a customer has a $100 item plus a $10 exchange bonus but only spends $100 on their exchange, the unused bonus is voided rather than issued as additional store credit.
 Merchants offering exchange bonuses needed assurance that unused bonus amounts would not convert to unintended store credit, and now they have it.
 The incentive only pays out when it achieves its intended purpose: completing an exchange.

 This single guardrail gives merchants the confidence to offer exchange bonuses at scale.
 Previously, brands were reluctant to run aggressive bonus programs because of margin leakage risk.
 Now they can design incentive programs knowing the math will hold.